 With geospatial data, units should include four clarifying components:

 - Mathematical component: What mathematical unit is used?

-- Categorical component: What is the phenomena being measured?
+- Categorical component: What is the phenomena being counted or measured?

 - Spatial component: What area is being covered by each of the values?